dixplo/Datamaps-3TM/README.md

 ## Contributors :
 students on BTS SIO on the Saint Ursule High School in Caen.

-Thomas Holley :underage:, Thomas Fontaine, Theo Marie :kiss:
+Thomas Holley, Thomas Fontaine, Theo Marie

 ## Operators :